-Students are not to bring valuables to school (Tablets, expensive jewelry, trading cards, and large sums of money).
-Cell phones may be powered off and stored in the students' backpack for before and after school use.
+Students are not to bring valuables to school (cameras, expensive jewelry, trading cards, and large sums of money).
 The school will not be responsible for items that are lost or damaged.

 Recess Periods

 School policy requires that all children go out for recess except on days of extreme, inclement weather.
 It is important that parents keep the changing seasons in mind when it comes to clothing.
 As the colder weather approaches, hats, heavy coats, mittens/gloves, and boots should become a part of every student's wardrobe.